You might expect this article covers questions like “What is the meaning of life?” or “What is my purpose?” It doesn’t.

 But, if our success depends on other people, it’s our problem if our choices don’t fit with what they want.
 It isn’t their problem that they don’t fit with what we want.

-Grown ups need to let stuff go or they’ll spend their entire life feeling victimized by stupid stuff.
+Grown ups need to let stuff go or they’ll spend their entire lives feeling victimized by stupid stuff.

 Before looking to your spouse about your marriage, your boss about your career, your employees about your business, or your nutritionist about your diet not working, start with you.